Prenatal Yoga Teacher Training Course

 The Pregnancy Yoga Training at Brahmani is great!
 After the training I felt totally confident to start teaching pregnant ladies.
 The training is given by wonderful teachers.
 Joanne will guide you through a clear program, you will learn how to create safe and lovely sequences.
-Also the sessions with midwife Corinne, are a true blessing, so much knowledge!
+Also the sessions with midwife Corinna, are a true blessing, so much knowledge!
 The training is clear, practical and will give you a full swing of inspiration.

 Esther, Prenatal graduate 2016